75 Must Know Nautical Terms

 48. LWL

-Standing for load waterline length, LWL is the length of a boat’s part that is in contact with the water.
-The LWL is mostly shorter than the LOA since the upper sections of boats’ stern and bow are often protruded.
+Standing for load waterline length, LWL is the length of a boat’s part in contact with the water.
+The LWL is mostly shorter than the LOA since the upper sections of the boats’ stern and bow are often protruded.

-As a ship’s cargo gets heavier, it will sit lower in the water, with the LWL possibly decreasing.
-When registering ships, the LWL is usually indicated in a default load condition.
+As a ship’s cargo gets heavier, it will sit lower in the water, and the LWL may decrease.
+The LWL is usually indicated in a default load condition when registering ships.

 49. Mainsail